WhitesPhD/ECOM025_2020/README.md

 ## Financial Econometrics (Course material)

-This material covers some of the topics I covered in my Financial Econometrics course (MSc in Finance and Econometrics) at the Queen Mary, University of London.
+This is some of the material I covered last year for my course of "Financial Econometrics" at the Queen Mary, University of London.
+Topics are the following:

 The syllabus contains: